KartikBazzad/astropress/README.md

 # Astropress

-a plugin for Astro to create endpoints
+a plugin for Astro to create api endpoints

 NOTE: Under Development, Find any bugs open a ticket or fork and create a PR.